-- 18413 Reporting Independent Expenditures by Eligible 501(c) (3)/501(c)(4) Organizations. - 18420 Reporting of Campaign Contributions and Expenditures by State or Local Government Agencies. - 18420.1 Payments by State or Local Agencies for a Campaign Related Communication. - 18422 Nonprofit and Multipurpose Organization Political Activity Transparency. - 18531.7 Payments for Communications-Section 85312. - 18531.10 Communications Identifying State Candidates. - 18550.1 Independent and Coordinated Expenditures.
+- 18215 Contribution. - 18215.2 Uncompensated Internet Activity by Individuals that is not a Contribution or Expenditure. - 18225.4 Independent Expenditures; When Aggregated. - 18225.7 Made at the Behest of. - 18420 Reporting of Campaign Contributions and Expenditures by State or Local Government Agencies. - 18420.1 Payments by State or Local Agencies for a Campaign Related Communication. - 18422 Nonprofit and Multipurpose Organization Political Activity Transparency. - 18531.7 Payments for Communications-Section 85312. - 18531.10 Communications Identifying State Candidates. - 18550.1 Independent and Coordinated Expenditures.

-Advertisement Disclaimers Disclosures
+Advertisement Disclosures

 Those making independent expenditures must put notices on mailings and advertisements.
-Information about who paid for the communication is required on mailers, billboards, and emails, and other print ads as well as television, radio, and Internet ads.
+Information about who paid for the communication is required on mailers, billboards, emails and other print ads as well as television, radio, and Internet ads.
 There are specific rules for ensuring that the public can determine the source of a political mail piece or advertisement.
 Disclosure requirements vary depending upon the medium.

-A. Advertisement Disclaimers Disclosures
+A. Advertisement Disclosures

 Advertisements paid for by an independent expenditure which support or oppose either candidates or ballot measures, must identify the committee making the independent expenditure.
-The disclaimerdisclosure must be presented in a clear manner to give the reader or listener adequate notice of the identity of the committee.
+The disclosure must be presented in a clear manner to give the reader or listener adequate notice of the identity of the committee.
 Broadcast information also must be appropriately conveyed to the hearing impaired.

 The advertising disclosure rules for independent expenditures supporting or opposing candidates and ballot measure are illustrated in the charts below.
-Identify the legal name of the entity or individual who is paying for a mass-mailing or other advertisement.
-For example, if ABC Development Company qualifies as an independent expenditure committee and pays for a mass-mailing or other advertisement, ABC Development Company is the name that must be identified.
+Identify the legal name of the entity or individual who is paying for a mailing or other advertisement.
+For example, if ABC Development Company qualifies as an independent expenditure committee and pays for a mailing or other advertisement, ABC Development Company is the name that must be identified.